1996karthick/Terraform-AWS-TwoTiersVPC/README.md

   and Nextcloud installed only if *Ansible-NC-Enabled = true* in **terraform.tfvars** )

 19. Install and configure MariaDB
-20. Delete Ansible inventories
+20. Delete Ansible inventory of backend server
 21. Install and configure Apache, PHP, Redis, Nextcloud and Let'Encrypt
+22. Delete Ansible inventory of frontend server
-22. Possibly, disable direct access to backend subnet
+23. Possibly, disable direct access to backend subnet
     - To be re-enabled each time configuration changes must be applied on backend instances